Updated on November 16, 2022

 What is NVMe?

 Released in 2013, Non-Volatile Memory Express, or NVMe, is a type of SSD that's attached to a PCI Express (PCIe) slot on a main board.
 These slots were originally designed for graphics cards, so they are incredibly fast.
 Speeds on NVMe drives can reach an interface rate of 32 Gb/s with a throughput of 3.9 GB/s.
 That can be very useful if you are doing something that needs a lot of disk throughput, like gaming or high-resolution video editing.

 For as fast as it is, there are some drawbacks to NVMes.
 For starters, they are only available on desktop PCs and are very expensive.
 Also, while they can be used as secondary drives, to use it to its full potential, you'll want to install your operating system on it.
-Most BIOS don't support booting from NVMe at this time.
-It's still possible to get one that does, but it might mean replacing your entire main board.
+Your BIOS may not support booting from NVMe at this time, and in some cases, it might mean replacing your entire main board.